 In the classical theory of quasiconformal mappings of the complex plane $\C$, various tools have been developed for the solution of the so called extremal problems: given a family $\mathcal{F}$ of quasiconformal mappings $f$ between two given regions $\Omega$ and $\Omega'$ of $\C$ subject to boundary conditions, find a minimiser of the {\it maximal distortion}

 or a minimiser of the {\it mean distortion}

 where $\rho_0:\Omega\to\R^+$ is a positive Borel function related to the geometry of $\Omega$.
 That is, in the first case, we wish to find an $f_0\in\mathcal{F}$ so that $K_{f_0}\le K_f$ for every $f\in\mathcal{F}$, whereas in the second case our minimiser has to satisfy $\fM(f_0,\rho_0)\le\fM(f,\rho_0)$ for every $f\in\mathcal{F}$.
 Motivation to solve problems like these comes from various sources, we mention for instance theory of elasticity.
 The study of the first problem goes back to Gr\"otzsch, \cite{Gr}, Teichm\"uller, \cite{T}, Strebel, \cite{S}, to mention only a few.
-Modulus methods for surface families and quadratic differentials theory constitute classical tools for the solution of this problem.
+Modulus methods for curve families and quadratic differentials theory constitute classical tools for the solution of this problem.
 The second problem is more difficult; as it was shown in \cite{Ma} there are examples where a minimiser for the mean distortion does not exist.
 Nevertheless, several other methods have been deployed for the study of this problem, see for instance \cite{AIMO}, \cite{BFP2}, \cite{GM}, \cite{Ma}.
 For an overview of the section of Teichm\"uller theory concerning extremal problems, in particular quadratic differentials theory, we refer the reader to the books of Strebel \cite{S1} and Gardiner and Lakic, \cite{Ga}; for modulus methods we refer to the book of Vasil'ev, \cite{Va}.

-In contrast to the classical theory where a rather rich machinery is available for the solution of minimisation problems of the aforementioned nature, in the Heisenberg group (or, more generally, in the sub--Riemannian) case the picture is not analogous.
-However, the combination of the powerful Kor\'anyi--Reimann theory of quasiconformal mappings of the Heisenberg group with moduli methods seem to yield interesting results.
-In fact, what we do in this paper is to propose a method of modulus of surfaces inside the Heisenberg group in order to minimise a mean distortion functional; we describe this method below.
+In contrast to the classical theory where a rather rich machinery is available for the solution of minimisation problems of the aforementioned nature, in the Heisenberg group (or, more generally, in the sub-Riemannian) case the picture is not analogous.
+However, the combination of the powerful Kor\'anyi-Reimann theory of quasiconformal mappings of the Heisenberg group with moduli methods seem to yield interesting results.
+In this paper is to propose a method of modulus of surface families inside the Heisenberg group in order to minimise a mean distortion functional; we describe this method below.

 For the moment, we recall in brief a few facts about the Heisenberg group $\fH$; for details, see Section \ref{sec:prel}. $\fH$ is $\C\times\R$ with group law

 and it admits a natural left invariant metric (the {\it Heisenberg distance}) defined by